-Wednesday, 15 December, 2010
+Wednesday 15 December 2010

 Soap Laws

 You hear me wibble on about "Soap Law" now and then.
-I've been watching soap operas since i was a kid and over time you get to know how they work.
+I've been watching soap operas since I was a kid and over time you get to know how they work.

 Soap Operas and dramatic serials started out on radio and had a definite religious and moral slant.
 Many still do in America though on the UK soaps, it's less "preachy" and I'm glad of that.
-I don't mind religious reference now and then, each character has a belief or spirituality of their own.
-Dev and Sunita may make a comment about not eating beef due to their religion.
+I don't mind religious reference now and then, because each character generally has a belief or spirituality of their own.
+For instance, Dev and Sunita may make a comment about not eating beef due to their religion.
 I like the storyline that Sophie has been in, where she's started going to church.
 It gives us another point of view.

 Anyway.
 Soap Laws don't really have anything to do with religion though they do have something to do with morals and justice at times.
 When you start to realize that there is a code of laws, you can get pretty good at predicting the outcome of a lot of storylines, more or less.